-Other current research projects examine changing portrayals of children in mass media from 1925-2006, the association between relationship tenure and traditionalism, and the construction of music festival vendor communities.
+Other current research projects examine changing portrayals of children and parenthood in mass media from 1925-2006 and the effect of relationship tenure on couples' division of labor.

 Sociology 100: Introduction to Sociology

 Sociology is the systematic and scientific study of human social life –its structures, patterns, and problems.
 As a social science, it uses various methods of empirical investigation and critical analysis to develop and refine a body of knowledge about human social activity, often with the goal of applying such knowledge to the pursuit of social welfare.

 The purpose of this course is to introduce you to the field of sociology and the ways sociologists ask and answer questions about the world in which we live.
 As a class, we explore concepts and tools central to sociology as we navigate different aspects of social life, from various forms of social inequality to social institutions like religion, the family, and the educational system.

 Upon successful completion of this course, students will be able to:

 - think critically, creating your own informed perspectives on social structure and human agency, with the capability to support your arguments